keidrun/dept/README.md

-  dept export [templateName]   Export a JSON template file          [aliases: e] dept listenv                 Show all package managers          [aliases: env] dept useenv [environment]    Use a package manager              [aliases: use]
+  dept export [templateName]   Export a JSON template file          [aliases: e] dept listenv                 Show all package managers          [aliases: env] dept useenv [environment]    Use a package manager              [aliases: use] dept json2yaml               Convert a JSON format to a YAML
+                               format with '--data' or '--file'
+                               options                             [aliases: jy]
+  dept yaml2json               Convert a YAML format to a JSON
+                               format with '--data' or '--file'
+                               options                             [aliases: yj]

 Options:
-  --version, -v  Show version                                          [boolean] --data, -d     Specify a JSON data string with 'add' command          [string] --file, -f     Specify a JSON template file with 'add' command        [string] --filename, -n  Specify a filename of a JSON template file with 'export'
+  --version, -v  Show version                                          [boolean] --data, -d     Specify a JSON or YAML data string with 'add',
+                 'json2yaml' or 'yaml2json'                             [string]
+  --file, -f     Specify a JSON or YAML file with 'add', 'json2yaml'
-                  command                                               [string]
+                 or 'yaml2json'                                         [string]
+  --filename, -n  Specify a filename of a JSON template file with
+                  'export', 'json2yaml' or 'yaml2json'                  [string]
   --out-dir, -o   Specify an output directory path to export a JSON template
-                  file with 'export' command                            [string] --help, -h     Show help                                             [boolean]
+                  file with 'export', 'json2yaml' or 'yaml2json'        [string] --help, -h     Show help                                             [boolean]
 ```

-## Template JSON format
+## Template JSON/YAML format

 You can define the following properties.